bnomei/kirby-blueprints/README.md

         type: text
 ```

+Most likely you will want a more complex blueprint definition than just fields at root level.
+To do that you will have to create a method to return the blueprint from the PageModel.
+The name of the method does not matter but the attribute `Blueprint` does.
+The method needs to return an array with the blueprint definition.
+See futher down for an example.

 ### Available Attributes

 You can find all available PHP attributes in the [classes/Blueprints/Attributes folder](https://github.com/bnomei/kirby-blueprints/tree/main/classes/Blueprints/Attributes) of this repository.
 They reflect the properties you would set for a given field in a YAML blueprint.
 For some properties I created variants since different fields use the same property name but with different meanings (like `max` in a `number` field vs. `max` in a `date` field) and I wanted to keep them unambiguous in PHP.